dsidavis/data_cleaning_w_r/data_cleaning_brainstorm.md

    - print to console vs. actual data type

  Guidelines:
-   - Check class
+   - Check class of data object
+   - dimensions of data, names of variables
+   - structure of the data - str()
+   - summary() of the data
-   - classes of variables
+   - classes of variables/columns
+   - <aside/teaching moment> understand the data structures -
    - unique values
    - distributions (text & graphics)
 	 - categorical